-What is Meniscus Repair & Resection?
+What Is Meniscus Repair & Resection?

 When the meniscus is torn it can cause pain within the knee as well as a feeling of “locking” of the knee.

 At OrthoNeuro, our Board Certified Orthopedic Surgeons have helped thousands of patients return to an active and healthy lifestyle after arthroscopic meniscus surgery.

-How Meniscus Surgery is Performed
+How Meniscus Surgery Is Performed

 Depending upon the location and severity of the meniscus tear, as well as your unique lifestyle, your OrthoNeuro surgeon may recommend a meniscus resection or repair.

 During the procedure: